hbowie/practopian-v3/commonplace-book/The growth of firms.md

 Title: The growth of firms

-Tags:   value creation
+Featured:

+Recommended:

 Author: Edith Penrose

 Date: 1959

+Tags: value creation

 Work Title: The Theory of the Growth of the Firm

 Work Type: Book

 Work Minor Title:  Introduction

 Work Link: https://amzn.to/2U78TbR

 Work Id:  161427536X

+Work Pages:

+Work Rights:

+Work Rights Holder:

+Publisher:

+Publisher City:

 Date Added: 2019-02-25 16:57:57 -0800

 Body:

 All the evidence we have indicates that the growth of firms is connected with the attempts of a particular group of human beings to do something.